Outright International

-OutRight International (OutRight) is an LGBTIQ human rights non-governmental organization that addresses human rights violations and abuses against lesbian, gay, bisexual, transgender and intersex people.
-OutRight International documents human rights discrimination and abuses based on their sexual orientation, gender identity, gender expression and sex characteristics in partnership with activists, advocates, media, NGOs and allies on a local, regional, national and international level.
-OutRight International holds consultative status with ECOSOC.
+Outright International (Outright) is an LGBTIQ human rights non-governmental organization (NGO) that addresses human rights violations and abuses against lesbian, gay, bisexual, transgender and intersex people.
+Outright International documents human rights discrimination and abuses based on their sexual orientation, gender identity, gender expression and sex characteristics in partnership with activists, advocates, media, NGOs and allies on a local, regional, national and international level.
+Outright International holds consultative status with ECOSOC.

 History

-OutRight International, formerly known as International Gay and Lesbian Human Rights Commission (IGLHRC), was founded by Julie Dorf in 1990, and incorporated as a non-profit organization on November 7, 1990.
+Outright International, formerly known as International Gay and Lesbian Human Rights Commission (IGLHRC), was founded by Julie Dorf in 1990, and incorporated as a non-profit organization on November 7, 1990.
 Though initially focused on LGBT human rights abuses in Russia, the organization is now active in many parts of the world, including the Americas, Africa, the Middle East, and Asia.
-OutRight International is headquartered in New York City with satellite offices on the West Coast and in Spain, and Manila.
-OutRight International has a digital archive of their LGBT human rights documentation and education materials for research.
+Outright International is headquartered in New York City with satellite offices on the West Coast and in Spain, and Manila.
+Outright International has a digital archive of their LGBT human rights documentation and education materials for research.

 On July 19, 2010, the United Nations Economic and Social Council voted to accredit IGLHRC as one of the NGOs granted consultative status with the international organization.
 This allows IGLHRC to attend U.N meetings, contribute statements, and collaborate with United Nations agencies.

 In 2010, IGLHRC contributed in forming "An Activist's Guide" of the Yogyakarta Principles.

-In 2015, on the 25th anniversary of the International Gay and Lesbian Human Rights Commission (IGLHRC), the organization changed its name to OutRight Action International to make it more inclusive.
+In 2015, on the 25th anniversary of the International Gay and Lesbian Human Rights Commission (IGLHRC), the organization changed its name to Outright Action International to make it more inclusive.

-In 2015, OutRight's executive director Jessica Stern presented the first United Nations Security Council briefing on LGBTI human rights violations.
+In 2015, Outright's executive director Jessica Stern presented the first United Nations Security Council briefing on LGBTI human rights violations.

-In 2015, OutRight in partnership with CUNY Law School started a one-day conference on Human Rights Day called OutSummit.
+In 2015, Outright in partnership with CUNY Law School started a one-day conference on Human Rights Day called OutSummit.